 Understanding the benefits and constraints of technology has been crucial now more than ever.
 Being able to articulate which systems do what and why there is no single magic solution that does it all is core to the success of all interactions I have with staff.
 As is understanding their position; throughout the last twelve months regardless of how much better one solution may be, if it is well beyond the skill set of the person I am working with I advocate they use the solution they are more comfortable with to ensure their wellbeing is considered.
 I try to encourage introducing one new element at a time and never running over the hour as that is simply too long to take anything in.

-Joining the Office for Digital Learning in 2019 I enjoyed getting to grips with every corner of Blackboard, learning new things every week.
+Joining the Office for Digital Learning, in 2019, I enjoyed getting to grips with every corner of Blackboard, learning new things every week, from colleagues and the Blackboard Irish User Group and online support (CV2, CV3).
 In both webinars and one-to-one sessions I ensured that I clearly understand what was required and then consider the technology; carefully balancing the workload of the person I spoke to but also that of students.
-Sometimes, a completely different solution was implemented from the one that they had in mind coming into the session.
-Since the pandemic, we were led by our values and openly discussed with staff the tensions faced by everyone, for example with proctoring, online exams, cameras on mandates, lecture recording, captioning.
+Sometimes, a completely different solution was implemented from the one they had in mind coming into the session.
+Since the pandemic, I and my colleagues were led by our values and openly discussed with staff the tensions faced by everyone, for example with proctoring, online exams, cameras on mandates, lecture recording, captioning.

 Upon joining the Learning and Teaching Academy I drew on my knowledge of Blackboard Collaborate Ultra and Microsoft Teams to support staff transitioning from the former to the latter in January 2023.
-No longer being a learning technologist this acted like a transition for me into my new role.
+No longer being a learning technologist this facilitated my transition into my new role (CV1).
+I was able to bring the knowledge of my escape room designs into the PGCertTL course as one of my first teaching sessions.
+It was great to see everyone enjoying the challenge in teams but also my use of Sway so inspired some that they went on to have some training sessions with me and submitted their summative assignment using it.

 “Clare was instrumental in the rollout of the institutional VLE (Canvas) in Queen’s University Belfast.
 She led the Master level programmes in the School of Medicine, Dentistry and Biomedical Sciences in their adoption of the new technology during the rollout phase of Canvas in 2018-2019.
 She played a key role in shaping the design of the university’s online self-paced staff training materials.
 She critiqued training implementation strategies and provided guidance to the VLE Pedagogy Team in Queen’s on the specific needs of staff and students in her school and university-wide.
 She supported the institutional rollout events and online support mechanisms raising staff awareness, facilitating training sessions and providing one-to-one support for staff across the school.
 Her knowledge of web accessibility and copyright guidelines was invaluable and ensured that newer members of the team across the university were informed and knowledgeable also.“, Aideen Gibson, Learning Technologist